stnrr/DailyCosmos/README.md

 - Add support to view the image in full screen mode and support zoom in/out.
 (Probably open an full screen overlay on image tap)
 - More accurate error handling.
 (Show appropriate error message corresponing to error code)

-Please Note: The current implementation support only image mediaType.
+Please Note: The current implementation supports only image mediaType.
 We're not loading image in case of video.